Being Harassed on Instagram? Here's How to Stop - Fast

 Don't Shut Down Your Social Media

-It may seem like a smart move, but it's not.
-Scammers already downloaded your entire contact list from social media, or have your info from BeenVerified.com, including people you know, their names, and phone numbers.
-Shutting down your social media account signals that you're scared and possibly running - and that's often when they strike.
+Shutting down social media may seem like a smart move, but it's not.
+Here's why -

+Scammers have already downloaded your entire contact list from social media, or have your info from BeenVerified.com, including people you know, their names, and phone numbers.
+Shutting down your social media account signals that you're scared and most likely running away - and that's often when they strike.

 Instead, a better move is to make your accounts private and lock things down without disappearing completely.
 If they complain about this, just tell them that you're scared, but you want to work it out.
 This will not only give them hope, but will also serve to make them less angry (along with being more lenient).